-Push a value or trapped variable representing keyword n onto the stack.
-(See keyword.h for keyword numbers.)
+Push a descriptor representing a value or trapped variable representing keyword n onto the stack.
+(See tran/keyword.h for keyword numbers.)

 limit

 Check the value on the top of the stack for a legal limitation value.
 If the value is zero, failure is signalled in the current expression (see efail).